Table of Contents[Hide][Show]

 History of Death Valley National Park

 Death Valley is 140-miles long and surrounded by the Amargosa and the Panamint mountain ranges.
-The mountain peaks can reach heights of 11,000 feet.
-Along the valley floor, I find salt flats and sand dunes.
+The mountain peaks can reach 11,000 feet.
+Along the valley floor, find salt flats and sand dunes.
 In the 1850s the gold prospectors arrived and in the 1880s borax, a common detergent, was mined.

 Why is it so HOT?

-As I travel through Death Valley, I hear the same message; it’s hot in the summer.
-It’s not unheard of for it to be over 90 F (32 C) from April to October.
-In July and August, expect temperatures over 110 F (43 C) for weeks on end.
+As I travel through Death Valley, I hear the same message.
+It’s hot in the summer.
+Plan on temperatures over 90F (32 C) from April to October.
+In July and August, expect temperatures over 110F (43 C) for weeks on end.

 Lodging in Death Valley National Park

 The Pacific Coast Borax Company developed this area in 1933 to support its railroad.
 The twenty mule teams hauled the mineral out of Death Valley.
 This area is acajacent to the Furnace Creek Visitor Center and includes lodging, camping and restaurants.